 El Wadi | Organizer: Brazil

-The side-event “Tackling corruption in the prison systems” organized by Brazil addressed the measures to tackle corruption in the prisons systems, taking into account the challenges faced within that environment.
-Panellists from the penitentiary and justice sectors of Brazil and Paraguay, as well as from UNODC and EL PAcCTO (Europe Latin America Programme of Assistance against Transnational Organised Crime) shared their experience in the field.
-The event highlighted the need for prison systems to strengthen anti-corruption policies, noting that the development of an organizational culture, operating procedural standards, independent correctional action, and intelligence activities gain special prominence in the role of curbing illicit actions within the prison system.
+The event organized by Brazil addressed the measures to tackle corruption in the prison systems, considering the challenges faced within that environment.
+Panellists from Brazil and Paraguay's penitentiary and justice sectors, UNODC and EL PAcCTO (Europe Latin America Programme of Assistance against Transnational Organized Crime) experts shared their experience.
+The event highlighted the need for prison systems to strengthen their anti-corruption policies, noting that the development of organizational culture, operating procedures, independent corrective action, and intelligence activities gain special prominence in curbing illicit actions.

 Ste Catherine | Organizer: Liechtenstein | Co-organizer: UNDP

-Organized by the Principality of Liechtenstein and UNDP, the special event provided a venue to exchange perspectives and explore the linkages between corruption and contemporary forms of slavery, including a gender perspective.
-Sharing key takeaways from a new study on “Corruption and Contemporary Forms of Slavery”, UNDP offered recommendations for the international community, governments, civil society, and the private sector to develop effective strategies to prevent and address them, including putting in place a global monitoring system.
-Focusing on the social, political, and economic environments that allow perpetrators to act with impunity, speakers from the Liechtenstein Initiative for Finance Against Slavery and Trafficking, OHCHR, SIDA, and Basel Institute called for a comprehensive and integrated approach with multistakeholder engagement to further develop the global discourse and prepare effective measures to tackle the linkages between corruption and contemporary forms of slavery.
+Organized by the Principality of Liechtenstein and UNDP, the event provided a venue to exchange perspectives and explore the linkages between corruption and contemporary forms of slavery, including from a gender perspective.
+Sharing key takeaways from a new study on "Corruption and Contemporary Forms of Slavery", UNDP offered recommendations for the international community, governments, civil society, and the private sector to develop effective prevention strategies, including putting in place a global monitoring system.
+Focusing on the social, political, and economic factors that allow perpetrators to act with impunity, speakers from the Liechtenstein Initiative for Finance Against Slavery and Trafficking, OHCHR, SIDA, and the Basel Institute called for a comprehensive and integrated approach with multi-stakeholder engagement to further develop the global discourse.
+Panellists called for adequate measures to address the linkages between corruption and contemporary forms of slavery.